kylemulka/Python---AWS-NHL-Data/README.md

 The python script updates the dataset daily to pull in the most recent 2 months of game data as I have the start_date and end_date set to dynamic date variables.

 After my python script cleans the data that I scraped from the web, I have a block of code that writes the file into an AWS s3 bucket that I created (I attached the appropriate AWS permissions and roles to allow read/write to my s3 bucket).
-From there, I set up an AWS Redshift database that pulls in the updated s3 file so users can query the dataset using SQL.
+From there, I set up an AWS Redshift database that pulls in the updated s3 file so end users can query the dataset using SQL.

 Once the data is in Redshift, I like to create re-usable SQL code that runs on a schedule and shows me the average goals scored by team when they are the home team and the away team.